 When I travel, I always carry my Charles Schwab ATM card.
 It allows me to pull cash from any ATM around the world without fear of nasty fees.
 Schwab doesn’t charge fees for using another bank’s ATMs.
 And they will reimburse you if the ATM charges a fee for withdrawing money.

-A few other financial institutions will reimburse for international ATM withdrawals on select account types.
-This benefit is often reserved for clients who are in higher-tier checking packages or have relationships above a certain level.
+There are a few other financial institutions that will reimburse for international ATM withdrawals on select account types.
+This benefit is often reserved for clients in higher-tier checking packages or who have relationships above a certain level.
 Checking account packages change on a regular basis, so speak with a banker at these institutions to research which accounts currently offer these benefits.

 - Fidelity Cash Management